SAML 2.0

 To disable an active connection, click the DISCONNECT button.

-The DISCONNECT button will disable the access of all users from that integration.
+The DISCONNECT button will disable the access of all users from that federated login.
 To reconnect, follow the steps above (Configuring a connection with SAML2.0).

 The DISCONNECT button does not change your settings in your Identity Provider.